stevetangue/ghnotificationfeedback/README.md

 ## Notification Page original

-unread notification by default divided by repository that i am watching provide good overview summary of current activities per projects/repo can then scan through - better context (a bit like readng a Heading then move onto reading paragraph or dot points
+- unread notification by default
+- divided by repository that i am watching
+- provide good overview summary of current activities per projects/repo
+- can then scan through
+- better context (a bit like readng a Heading then move onto reading paragraph or dot points

 ## Notification daily, hourly routine
  if nothing attracting attention > Mark all as read

-daily mostly company projects code base front end / backend accross most activity
+-vcheck daily mostly company projects code base front end / backend accross most activity

+### essential actions one click
-Mark all as read - All repositories
+- Mark all as read - All repositories
-Mark all as read - Single repository
+- Mark all as read - Single repository
-Mark as read - single notificaiton
+- Mark as read - single notificaiton

 rarely save for later...

+## Usage

 Usually look for any new notification that require:
-- contribute in reviewing code an give feedback
+- contributing in review code an give feedback
-- update my code based on others feedback
+- updating my code based on others feedback and recommendations
-- interest in other repository contributions for learning, curiosity, be kept updated on progress,
+- also interested in other repository contributions for learning, curiosity, be kept updated on progress,

-## Type Purpose
+### examples

-Accross all Work repo -> all Front end, Backend, DevOps code contributions Personal repo -> security vulnerability
+- Accross all repositories at work -> all disciplines Front end, Backend, DevOps code contributions
+- Personal repo -> security vulnerability
-Open Source -> RFC (request for comments), other comments
+- Open Source -> RFC (request for comments), other comments